Content that works

 I've been published hundreds of times in outlets such as Wall Street Journal, Entrepreneur, New York magazine, and AARP.

 A few years back, I jumped from traditional media to tech.
-I've since run content marketing blogs, social media campaigns, and daily publishing for both startups and major healthcare companies.
+I've since run content marketing blogs, social media campaigns, app-based health channels, and daily publishing for both startups and major healthcare companies.

 If you're looking for a seasoned content pro, we should talk.
 Feel free to reach out.